-We have established a 2001 Share Purchase and Option Plan, which provides for the grant of options, including "incentive stock options," to purchase our shares of common stock and various other share-based grants to our employees and employees of our subsidiaries.
+Our 2001 Share Purchase and Option Plan provides for the grant of options, including "incentive stock options", to purchase our shares of common stock and various other share-based grants to our employees and employees of our subsidiaries.
 The 2001 Share Purchase and Option Plan is intended to:

-- promote our and our subsidiaries' long-term financial interests and growth by attracting and retaining management personnel with the training, experience and ability to enable them to make a substantial contribution to the success of our business: - motivate management personnel by means of growth-related incentives to achieve long range goals; and - further the alignment of interests of participants with those of our shareholders through opportunities for increased share ownership in us.
+promote our and our subsidiaries' long-term financial interests and growth by attracting and retaining management personnel with the training, experience and ability to enable them to make a substantial contribution to the success of our business;

+- motivate management personnel by means of growth-related incentives to achieve long range goals; and - further the alignment of interests of participants with those of our shareholders through opportunities for increased share ownership in us.

-As of the date of this prospectus, there are 10,000,000 shares available to be granted under the 2001 Plan, of which 5,000,000 may be granted to any one employee in any given calendar year.
-As of the date of this prospectus, we have not determined what the vesting schedule of options granted under the 2001 Plan will be, although we have determined that the exercisability of the options may accelerate or terminate based on the circumstances surrounding an optionee's termination of employment, and the vesting of options and other share-based awards may be accelerated, in the discretion of our board of directors, upon a change in control of our company.
+As of September 30, 2001, options granted for 1,224,239 shares remained unforfeited and 50,000 restricted shares remain unforfeited.
+There are 10,000,000 shares available to be granted under the 2001 Plan, of which 5,000,000 may be granted to any one employee in any given calendar year.
+Options and restricted shares will vest and become either generally exercisable in equal installments of 20% per year over a five-year period commencing on the second anniversary of grant or on the eighth anniversary of grant.
+Also, certain option grants may accelerate depending on the achievement of certain performance goals and option grants may terminate based on the circumstances surrounding an optionee's termination of employment.
+The vesting of options and other share-based awards may also be accelerated, in the discretion of our board of directors, upon a change in control of our company.
+In connection with certain of our option grants, employees have agreed and may in the future agree to restrict the transferability of the shares of our common stock that they own, as of the date the option is granted, for a period of six years from the date of the original option grant, which options may be forfeited without payment in the event the employees breach the transfer restrictions imposed on their shares.
 Under the 2001 Plan, unless otherwise provided by our board of directors, it is anticipated that all exercisable options are exercisable from the date of grant until the tenth anniversary of the date of grant.